Optimal Thermalization under Indefinite Causal Order with Identical and Asymmetric Baths: Discussion

 Several limitations should be noted.
 The temperature shifts we study arise in the postselected branch of the SWITCH, and a complete thermodynamic assessment would require accounting for the associated success probability and the energetic cost of measurement.
 Similarly, the present work focuses on effective temperatures of diagonal states; a more detailed thermodynamic accounting would examine heat flows and entropy changes along the full joint evolution.
 Finally, robustness to noise in the control qubit and to imperfections in the thermalizing channels remains to be explored.

 Even with these caveats, the results indicate that quantum coherence in the control qubit serves as a tunable resource for modifying thermalization.
-Possible extensions include analyzing ICO-assisted work extraction, designing thermodynamic cycles that exploit ICO, and investigating regimes where ICO produces operational advantages beyond those achievable with definite causal order.
+Possible extensions include analyzing ICO-assisted work extraction, designing thermodynamic cycles that exploit coherence between causal orders, and identifying broader classes of quantum channels for which quantum SWITCH protocols yield advantages beyond those attainable with adaptive protocols of definite causal order.
+Recent works have highlighted the distinction between advantages of specific implementations, such as the quantum SWITCH, and those attributable more generally to indefinite causal order~\cite{zhao2025quantum}.
+In this context, it would be interesting to clarify under what conditions such advantages can be attributed specifically to indefinite causal order.